• Home

 A bioweapon carrying Y. pestis is possible because the bacterium occurs in nature and could be isolated and grown in quantity in a laboratory.
 Even so, manufacturing an effective weapon using Y. pestis would require advanced knowledge and technology.

-However that “advanced knowledge” is becoming easily understood from the modernization of knowledge through the internet.
-People with no medical/scientific backgrounds are able to purchase products to play around with the human genome easily (see “CRISPR” below).
-Likewise, technology is expanding rapidly without any real type of regulation allowing different forms of genetic editing/engineering technology to be put into use sooner, rather than later.
+However, that “advanced knowledge” is becoming easily understood from the modernization of knowledge through the internet.
+People with no medical/scientific backgrounds are able to purchase products to experiment with the human genome easily (see “CRISPR” below).
+Likewise, technology is expanding rapidly with no real type of regulation allowing different forms of genetic editing/engineering technology to be put into use sooner, rather than later.

 Tom Inglesby